hpc-carpentry/hpc-python/_episodes/03-lists.md

 Modifying `list2` actually modified `list1` as well.
 In Python, lists are objects.
 Objects are not copied when we assign them to a new value (like in R).
-This is an important optimization, as we won't accidentally fill up all of our computer's memory by renaming a variable a couple of times.
+This is an important optimisation, as we won't accidentally fill up all of our computer's memory by renaming a variable a couple of times.
 When we ran `list2 = list1`, it just created a new name for `list1`.
 `list1` still points at the same underlying object.